lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: This appendix will be deleted in the final version of the document.

+From version 05 -> 06:

+* Updated section 5.1.3.4 exchanging HPKE with plain KEM+KDF as also used in draft-ietf-lamps-cms-kemri

 From version 04 -> 05:

-* Updated sections 5.1.3.4, 5.2.2, and 8.9 adressing comments from Russ (see thread "I-D Action: draft-ietf-lamps-rfc4210bis-04.txt")
+* Updated sections 5.1.3.4, 5.2.2, and 8.9 addressing comments from Russ (see thread "I-D Action: draft-ietf-lamps-rfc4210bis-04.txt")

 From version 03 -> 04: